Tanu911/Argoid-Internship-/README.md

 Then I built two functions: Predict and Itemname.

-And then stored my solutions in Predictions.csv.
+And then stored my solutions in *Predictions.csv*.

 The overall model is based on the pattern of choices made by the customers while buying things.